119th Congress Smashes Record Low for Number of Split US Senate Delegations

 That marks the lowest number of split delegation states in the history of the direct election era.

-[It should be noted that one these states – Vermont – still has a unified caucus with independent Bernie Sanders joining his fellow Democratic delegation member Peter Welch].
+[It should be noted that one of these states – Vermont – still has a unified caucus with independent Bernie Sanders joining his fellow Democratic delegation member Peter Welch].

 Republican pick-ups in Ohio, Montana, and West Virginia created all-GOP delegations in those three states and a Democratic open seat win for independent Kyrsten Sinema’s seat created a homogeneous state delegation in Arizona.